Renewals – they are the lifeblood of the SaaS business model today.

 While many companies will set a standard number for expected churn, the ultimate goal of a Customer Success Manager is that magical phrase – negative churn.

-With that goal in mind, CSMs must go above and beyond to help customers fall in love with your product.
+CSMs must go above and beyond to help customers fall in love with your product with that goal in mind.

-A CSM should proactive in their communications with customers.
-If they see that the customer has been inactive for an unexpectedly long period of time, have them reach out.
-As the time for renewal approaches, CSMs should spend extra time to make sure there are no blockers that would stop a customer from renewing.
+A CSM should be proactive in its communications with customers.
+Have them reach out if they see that the customer has been inactive for an unexpectedly long period.
+As the time for renewal approaches, CSMs should spend extra time ensuring there are no blockers that would stop a customer from renewing.